Bathtime: 10 Steps To A Wonderful Bath

 - Heat the room if it is cold.
 Your newborn is more likely not to cry if the room or washroom temperature is nice and warm.
 Also, keep all the bath supplies ready and handy.

-- Undress your baby and put him in the bathtub or sink with him facing towards you, and your hand should support his lower back and neck.
+- Undress your baby and put him in the bathtub or sink with his face towards you, and one of your hand should support his lower back and neck.
+The other hand will do the work!

 - Gently pour water on his body to wet him.
 Make sure that the water reaches everywhere other than the head.
-The underarms, the neck folds, genital area etc. all need to get wet.
+The underarms, the neck folds, genitals etc. all need to get wet.

 - Apply some baby shampoo on the head and gently massage.
 Then wash it with some water using a cup.
 Make sure the water does not fall on his face especially the inside his ears or nose.